About the ACLU's Racial Justice Program

 Bobby Hunter is an Equal Justice Works Fellow at the ACLU’s Racial Justice Program, where he focuses on challenging debtors’ prisons through litigation and supporting the work of direct services providers.
 During law school, he was a Latinx Rights Scholar and student advocate in the N.Y.U.
 Immigrant Rights Clinic, where he helped defend noncitizens in removal, post-conviction and habeas corpus cases, as well as co-authored Dismantle, Don’t Expand, a report about the 1996 immigration laws.
 Bobby has also interned with the Center for Appellate Litigation and the Federal Defenders of New York, and served as a student fellow for N.Y.U.’s Center on Race, Inequality and the Law.
 Prior to law school, he was a paralegal at Make the Road New York and the ACLU’s Racial Justice Program, and provided research support to the Vera Institute of Justice’s Coming of Age with Stop and Frisk report.
 He graduated cum laude from New York University School of Law and magna cum laude from Brown University.

 Sierra Mohamed is a Paralegal with the ACLU’s Racial Justice Program.
 She is a graduate of Earlham College where she majored in Peace and Global Studies with a focus in Praxis and minored in African and African American Studies.
 While at Earlham, Sierra served as the At-Large Student Representative on the student senate and was named a Black Woman of Excellence by her student peers for her work addressing racism, gender violence, and trans/national xenophobia on campus.
-She was awarded the Designation of Distinction in Global Engagement for her work surrounding coalition building and international human rights, with a special focus on Palestine.
-In Spring 2016, Sierra interned at The Rainbow Project, the largest LGBT organization in Northern Ireland, where she created a database that works to provide origin-country information for LGBT asylum seekers coming to the United Kingdom.
+She was awarded the Designation of Distinction in Global Engagement for her work surrounding coalition building and international human rights.
+In Summer 2014, Sierra worked at a tri-lingual, interfaith summercamp in Jerusalem, Israel/ Palestine.
+In Spring 2016, Sierra studied abroad in Derry, Northern Ireland and interned at The Rainbow Project, the largest LGBT organization in Northern Ireland, where she created a database that works to provide origin-country information for LGBT asylum seekers coming to the United Kingdom.

 Shyenne Medina is a Paralegal with the ACLU’s Racial Justice Program.
-She is also a law student at City University of New York School of Law, where she serves as a Law Review staff member.
+She is currently a law student at City University of New York (“CUNY”) School of Law.
+At CUNY School of Law, she served as a Law Review editor of the Public Interest Practitioner Section and worked in the Criminal Defenders Clinic on clemency and misdemeanor cases.
 Before joining the ACLU, Shyenne worked as a Senior Paralegal at The Children’s Law Center, a nonprofit organization aimed at giving children a strong voice in family law court proceedings.
 She also previously taught grammar classes at Legal Outreach, a nonprofit organization that prepares traditionally underserved youth for college using both legal and educational programs.
 Shyenne is a graduate of Trinity College with a B.A. in Public Policy and Law.
 As an undergraduate, she served as a member of the college’s Honor Council and worked as a teaching assistant in the Public Policy and Law Department.

 Sadé Evans is a Legal Assistant with the ACLU’s Racial Justice Program.
 She is a recent graduate from Lafayette College where she majored in International Affairs with concentrations in four global regions themed around conflict and cooperation.
 While at Lafayette, Sade received a leadership award for co-founding the Concerned Student Coalition which furthered efforts at achieving diversity and inclusion on her campus.
 She also was member of her college’s Student Government and studied abroad in both Costa Rica and Morocco.
 Prior to the ACLU, Sadé has worked in a number of public interest positions including internships at the Environmental Defense Fund and the New York Supreme Court, Bronx County.